tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-request.md

 1. Generate the Payment request through the PayU module.
 For a basic payment request, you only need to provide what you want to sell, its price, and decide whether your payment includes taxes or an expiration date.
 If you want to include additional information such as shipping, payment reference, comments, and more, you can create a Custom payment request.

-2. Once the link has been generated, you can share it with your customers either by email, posting the link on social networks, or including this link in your website (if you have one).
+2. Once the link has been generated, you can share it with your customers either by e-mail, posting the link on social networks, or including this link in your website (if you have one).

 3. When your customers use the link, they are redirected to the PayU's checkout page, where they can pay using any of the [available payment methods]({{< ref "Select-your-payment-method.md" >}}).